 The first floor houses administrative offices, a large community room for resident gatherings and events, and a rubber matted playroom for resident children.
 It also includes the main stairway, elevator, lobby, mailroom, laundry room, mechanical room, and storage space.

 The 9100 on Gratiot project is a Transit-Oriented Development that is located on Gratiot Avenue, a major transit corridor connecting Downtown Detroit with its neighboring suburbs.
-Specifically, the site will be located near the Gratiot/I-94/Harper intersection which is a major transit hub that is one of the most well served by public transportation in the City of Detroit and metropolitan area due to its proximity to six major DDOT and SMART bus routes.
+Specifically, the site is located near the Gratiot/I-94/Harper intersection which is a major transit hub that is one of the most well served by public transportation in the City of Detroit and metropolitan area due to its proximity to six major DDOT and SMART bus routes.
 Gratiot Avenue is also one of four major corridors being planned for a new Bus Rapid Transit (BRT) system by the new Southeast Michigan Regional Transit Authority.
-In the near future, this will enable the project’s residents to be served by an additional transit option that will provide the capacity and efficiency of light rail with the flexibility, cost effectiveness, and simplicity of a bus system.
+In the near future, this will enable the residents to be served by an additional transit option that will provide the capacity and efficiency of light rail with the flexibility, cost-effectiveness, and simplicity of a bus system.